ggerganov/ggml/docs/gguf.md

 Not all of these are required, but they are all recommended.
 Keys that are required are bolded.
 For omitted pairs, the reader should assume that the value is unknown and either default or error as appropriate.

+The community can develop their own key-value pairs to carry additional data.
+However, these should be namespaced with the relevant community name to avoid collisions.
+For example, the `rustformers` community might use `rustformers.` as a prefix for all of their keys.

+If a particular community key is widely used, it may be promoted to a standardized key.

 ### General

 - **`general.architecture: string`**: describes what architecture this model implements.
 All lowercase ASCII, with only `[a-z0-9]+` characters allowed.
 Known values include: